jsade/atlas-markdown/docs/Releasing.md

 The project also includes a GitHub Actions workflow for dry-runs on pull requests.
 This automatically shows what version would be released when the PR is merged.

+#### Tool Responsibilities

+**Commitizen is used for:**
+- Creating conventional commits (`cz commit`)
+- Checking current project version (`cz version --project`)
+- Nothing else - no bumping, no changelog generation

+**Semantic-release handles:**
+- All version bumping (based on commit types)
+- Changelog generation and updates
+- Creating git tags
+- Creating GitHub releases
+- Updating both `[project]` and `[tool.commitizen]` version fields

+##### Semantic Release v10.x Features

+The project uses python-semantic-release v10.x which includes:
+- Enhanced commit parsing with squash commit support
+- Improved security and performance
+- Better merge commit handling
+- Stricter validation with `--strict` flag for CI/CD
+- Simplified dry-run with `--noop` flag

 #### Automated Releases

 When you push to the `main` branch, GitHub Actions will:
 1. Analyze commits since last release
 2. Determine version bump (major/minor/patch)
-3. Update version in `pyproject.toml`
+3. Update version in `pyproject.toml` (both project and commitizen sections)
 4. Generate/update CHANGELOG.md
 5. Create GitHub release with assets
 6. Tag the release

-The workflow uses Python Semantic Release for pure Python compatibility.
+The workflow uses Python Semantic Release v10.x for pure Python compatibility.

+> [!TIP]
+> For stricter validation in CI/CD, consider adding the `--strict` flag to semantic-release commands in GitHub Actions workflows.
+This ensures releases fail fast on configuration or parsing errors.